 - 1 medium Jalapeno, seeds and membranes removed, diced

 - 1 teaspoon Salt

 - Place olive oil in skillet.
-Add corn, pepper, onion and salt to skillet, stir well and cook at medium high for about 5 to 8 minutes, until onion and bell pepper is softened.
+Add corn, tomato, jalapeno, onion and salt to skillet.
+Stir well and cook at medium high for about 5 to 8 minutes, until onion and jalapeno are fragrant.

 Note: If there is a video, it will not display while there is an adblocker.

 Percent Daily Values are based on a 2000 calorie diet.
 All amounts are estimates and 24Bite® takes no responsibility for actual figures since calculations vary by packaging and supplier.
 Please calculate the amounts yourself based on package labeling if you have specific dietary requirements.
 24Bite®, Kim Guzman or Christian Guzman shall not be liable for adverse reactions or any other outcome resulting from the use of recipes or recommendations on this website or actions you take as a result.